Asian shares falter, dollar jumps as Powell dampens hopes for more rate cuts

 Later in a news conference, Powell said Wednesday’s move was “not the beginning of a long series of rate cuts”, sending U.S. equity markets into a tailspin and dollar to its highest since May 2017 against a basket of six major currencies.
 Financial markets had been expecting more cuts by year-end, though some analysts said extended easing did not appear to warranted for now given robust U.S. consumer spending and a strong labour market.

-Overnight, the Dow .DJI and the Nasdaq .IXIC lost 1.2% each while the S&P 500 .SPX declined 1.1%.
-MSCI's gauge of stocks across the globe .MIWD00000PUS slipped to a five-week low.
+Overnight, the Dow and the Nasdaq lost 1.2% each while the S&P 500 declined 1.1%.
+MSCI’s gauge of stocks across the globe slipped to a five-week low.

 “By not coming out and promising more cuts in the future, the market appears to have interpreted this policy move as hawkish,” said John Velis, forex and macro strategist at BNY Mellon.

-U.S. Treasuries reacted to Powell’s remarks by flattening the yield curve as the front-end of the market US2YT=RR scaled back on prior expectations for at least a 100 basis points of easing in the near-term.
+U.S. Treasuries reacted to Powell’s remarks by flattening the yield curve as the front-end of the market scaled back on prior expectations for at least a 100 basis points of easing in the near-term.

-Notably, yields on 10-year bonds US10YT=RR too came under pressure, suggesting “the market thinks the Fed is making a policy mistake by not being more dovish,” National Australia Bank analysts wrote in a note.
+Notably, yields on 10-year bonds too came under pressure, suggesting “the market thinks the Fed is making a policy mistake by not being more dovish,” National Australia Bank analysts wrote in a note.

 Further hurting sentiment, the United States and China ended a round of meetings without much progress on their ongoing tariff war.